[Updated September 6, 2018]

-Note that puppymills are increasingly sophisticated about aping the surface plumage of good breeders.
+Note that puppymills are increasingly sophisticated about mimicking the appearance of good breeders.
 Many now have applications on their “click & buy” websites, and some of those applications ask for references.
 But they will not actually call the references you provide.
 When you provide references to a breeder, let those people know you have done so (that’s just polite), and ask them to call you after they speak to the breeder so you can find out what the conversation was about.
 I’ve found conversations with personal references to be extremely valuable in matching pups to new families.

 THE BREEDER IS ALSO VERY HAPPY TO PROVIDE REFERENCES.

 Call and question the breeder’s references!
 For example: “Would you buy another puppy from this breeder?
 Why?”

 I always advise puppy-buyers, and dog owners looking for a trainer, to ask for references.
 In 20 years of professional training and nine years of breeding, I have never had anyone ask me for a reference.
 Not one person.

 THE BREEDER USES A SALES CONTRACT THAT PROTECTS THE PUPPY’S WELFARE, THE BREED’S WELFARE, YOUR INTERESTS, AND HER INTERESTS – IN ABOUT THAT ORDER.